agileware/civicrm-installation-guide/docs/multisite/drupal.md

 ### Register a domain group

-In multi-org installation, you can configure a group for each multi-site aware domain (not necessarily including the top level domain).
+In multi-org installation, you can configure a group for each multisite aware domain (not necessarily including the top level domain).
 When you login to the site and go to "manage groups" screen, you will notice a group with the name as that of domain.
 System requires you to register this master group responsible for holding sub-groups/contacts.
 Contacts using the site will be automatically added to the site.
 You need to set a different group for each site at `civicrm/admin/setting/preferences/multisite?reset=1`

 Note that it is valid not to enable multisite on the top level domain (which is unaware of the subdomains).
 This improves performance by not creating such a deep hierarchy of groups